Sunday, December 31, 2017

 My birthday quilt arrived and I wish you could see the ear to ear grin on my face.
 What a happy piece of patchwork to open on a gray February day!

-The beautiful bird toile on the back makes an elegant foil for those quirky conversation prints on the front of the quilt.
-Baseball players and baby faces--What fun!
+The elegant bird toile on the back is a perfect foil for those quirky conversation prints on the front of the quilt.
+Baseball players and baby faces--So much fun!

-Thank you, Barb.
-Your birthday quilts always take the edge off turning another year older.
+Thanks for your beautiful birthday quilts, Barb.
+They always take the edge off turning another year older. 💕

 Sunday, February 19, 2017